 In 2013, sales of Session IPA grew 450% in the US, helping it jump from non-existent to a core range beer within two years.
 And because the US is where many brewers look for the latest beer trends, we’re seeing Session IPA brewed all around the world.
-But there’s a few things about this hot-right-now IPA iteration that doesn’t work for me.
+But there’s a few things about this hot-right-now IPA iteration which don’t work for me.

 In today’s Americanized beer parlance ‘Session’ means something relatively low in alcohol content (4%-5% ABV) and it’s a basic simplification based on the British idea of a session ale – but this American context is not the same as the British context.

 British ‘session ales’ are a broad group of beers (pales, milds, bitters) that you drink a few of and still happily want more, where they’re best enjoyed in the pub with friends.
 There’s a simplicity to these beers that belies their depth and balance and makes their drinkability somehow increase as you go from pint to pint during your drinking session – and that’s where the name comes from: it’s from the extended session of sipping pints.
 Many Czech and German beers have a similar quality where they manage to get their quenching malt-hop-alcohol balance just right to make you want more and more.
-From these drinking and pub nations we’d expect such beers that we can gulp in great volume.
-American session beer is different.
+It's that crucial quality of wanting more, and not simply that they're low enough in alcohol that you can drink more, that is the difference.
+American session beer isn't like that.

 I’ve never tasted a Session IPA that’s sessionable in the British sense and they are almost ironically unsessionable; too dry, too bitter, too intense in aroma and flavour – they are unbalanced towards the IPA instead of the Session.
 And sure, the alcohol content is often (but not always) low enough that we could drink four or five or six, but they are so powerful in flavour that we soon want to move onto something else: they are session-strength but not sessionable.